panda-re/panda/docs/Android.md

 Running
 ----
+The runandroid.py script in /scripts runs PANDROID with simplified arguments, as long as the 4 partitions' QCOW files are located in the same directory.
+The only required parameters to the script are the QCOW file directory and the API version number of the Android guest.
+Additional parameters are available; run runandroid.py -h for more information.
+The script will also forward arguments it doesn't parse directly to PANDA.

 PANDROID requires a long command line.
 Android 3.2 (Honeycomb) and newer use ARMv7 in the SDK image, requiring the CPU to be set to cortex-a8 or cortex-a9